 A new survey finds many babies are watching TV and using smartphones before their first birthday.

 The first customers to sign up for the new Apple Watch will begin receiving their devices today.

-Tech guru PC Mike Wendland takes a look at Google Glass and other new wearable gadgets.
+Tech guru PC Mike Wendland takes a look at apps designed to improve your TV viewing experience.

 With the growing use of technology, like tablets in America's classrooms, there's been some debate about costs versus the benefit to students.